 Barion Brown named SEC co-Freshman of the Week

-Kentucky freshman Barion Brown was named the Southeastern Conference co-Freshman of the Week for the second consecutive week after racking up 245 all-purpose yards on just five touches on the road against then-No. 14 Ole Miss, the league announced Monday.
+LEXINGTON, Ky. – Kentucky freshman Barion Brown was named the Southeastern Conference co-Freshman of the Week after notching his first career 100-yard receiving game, the league announced Monday.

-In his rookie season, he has 15 catches for 282 yards, averaging 18.8 per catch.
-He ranks fourth in the SEC in all-purpose yards per game at 114.2.
+In his rookie season, he has 13 catches for 201 yards, averaging 15.5 per catch.

 Copyright 2022 WKYT.
 All rights reserved.